anpei96/anpei96.github.io/_pages/about.md

   - /about.html
 ---

-I am now a **Postdoctoral Researcher** in Huazhong University of Science and Technology (from 2024-now).
+I was a Postdoctoral Researcher in Huazhong University of Science and Technology (from 2024-2026) and will become an Associate Researcher in Huazhong Agricultural University.
 I love hiking and thinking.
 Up to now, I have published 40+ journal and conference papers, including CVPR, ICCV, ECCV, IJCV, IEEE Trans. and so on.

 **Research Interests**